MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricChaosReport.md

 ```

 ## DESCRIPTION
 The **Get-ServiceFabricChaosReport** cmdlet gets a report of a Chaos run which includes the current status and history of [Chaos events](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.chaos.datastructures.chaosevent).
-You can specify a time range and only Chaos events within this range will be reported.
+You can specify a time range and only Chaos events within this range is reported.
 If Chaos was never started, the result will report that.

 If there are a large number of Chaos events, the data is reported in batches.
 Each batch contains a maximum of 100 events.
 In such a case, a continuation token is returned as part of [ChaosReport](https://docs.microsoft.com/en-us/dotnet/api/system.fabric.chaos.datastructures.chaosreport) object.
 To get data from subsequent batches, this continuation token will need to be supplied.